microsoft/LightAIMD/README.md

 python3 scripts/build.py --build --release --debug
 ```

-The supported compilers include GCC and Clang.
-You can specify the compiler by using "--compiler" option.
+The supported compilers include Clang, GCC, and Intel® C/C++ compiler (icx/icpx).
+You can specify the compiler by using "--compiler" option, with the following choices: "clang", "gcc", and "icx".
 For example, to use gcc:
 ```shell
 python3 scripts/build.py --build --release --compiler gcc
 ```